sympleaichat/simpleaichat/README.md

 ## Usage

-1. Enter your API key for OpenAI or Gemini in the settings.
+1. Enter your API key in the settings.
 2. Start chatting!
 3. All conversations are stored securely on your device.